UdotCASH/uTransmute/README.md

 * [node.js](https://nodejs.org) - Javascript runtime (tested with v8.10 and 10.11)
 * [cmake](https://cmake.org/) - Packaging

-## ETHxEOS Overview
+## uTransmute Overview

 We believe that any token should be able to move as the developers desire or require as their apps may be best run on different chains at different times.

 Typically, the way this has been done is by using what we call the "snapshot" method. 📸  This method is commonly used by token "airdrops" to send to accounts on ETH or EOS chains that match certain criteria such as having an address with at least X balance of the chain's native token.
 The EOS native token generation from the ERC20 was a snapshot airdrop.
 EOS was able to do this by expiring their ERC20 contract thereby making the ERC20 EOS tokens non-fungible.

-In the ETHxEOS protocol, we are providing another option for ERC20 contracts that do not have a built-in pause/expiry function but who want to move their token to another chain.
+In the uTransmute protocol, we are providing another option for ERC20 contracts that do not have a built-in pause/expiry function but who want to move their token to another chain.
 We are calling this action: swap.
 To swap a token from one chain to another, it will exist on the destination chain, but no longer exist in a fungible form on the source chain.

-#### The ETHxEOS Protocol has 3 Dimensions
+#### The uTransmute Protocol has 3 Dimensions

 * **Dimension 1** is on the source chain, Ethereum.
 There is a SwapTunnel 🌌 contract on ETH to perform the absorption of ERC20 tokens and also to receive account information for the destination chain (EOS).
 This information can either be configured to use the EOS Account name or an EOS Public Key.
 In the second case, the oracle must be changed to create an EOS account for the user.
 * **Dimension 2** is an Oracle 🔮 program that runs off-chain to watch the ETH transactions and authorize the distribution of EOS tokens (in a future version of this protocol, the Oracle could be run entirely on EOS).